 where $\left\Vert \mathrm{e}^{tA}\right\Vert $ is the matrix norm of $ \mathrm{e}^{tA}$ induced by the vector norm $\left\Vert \ \cdot \ \right\Vert $.
 It is the worst $ K(t,y_0,\widehat{z}_0)$ by varying $\widehat{ z}_0$.
 For the definition of condition number for general problems, see \cite{Burgisser2013}.

-In the paper \cite{M0}, the asymptotic forms $K_\infty\left( t,y_{0},\widehat{z}_{0}\right)$ and $K_\infty\left( t,y_{0}\right)$, as $t\rightarrow +\infty$, of (\ref{Ktayz0}) and (\ref{KAy0}), respectively, were stated.
+In the paper \cite{M0}, the asymptotic forms $K_\infty\left( t,y_{0},\widehat{z}_{0}\right)$ and $K_\infty\left( t,y_{0}\right)$, as $t\rightarrow +\infty$, of the condition numbers (\ref{Ktayz0}) and (\ref{KAy0}), respectively, were stated.
 Such asymptotic forms are called \emph{asymptotic condition numbers}.
 The aim of the present paper is to analyze the asymptotic condition numbers for a \emph{real} ODE (\ref{ode}), in a generic case.
-This analysis is particularly involved in case of a rightmost complex conjugate pair of eigenvalues of the matrix $A$, as demonstrated by the length of the present paper.
+This analysis is particularly involved in case of a rightmost complex conjugate pair of eigenvalues of the matrix $A$.

-Studying how the relative conditioning of problem (\ref{due}) depends on $t$ is quite important.
+Studying how the relative conditioning of the problem (\ref{due}) depends on $t$ is quite important.
 In fact, it is well known how the absolute error due to a perturbation of the initial value of (\ref{ode}) is propagated to the solution, but it is not equally known how the relative error propagates.